-In line with Swisscom's Annual Report and Sustainability Report 2018, the system boundaries for the greenhouse gas inventory are the fully consolidated companies in Switzerland (i.e. consolidated from a shareholding of 50% or higher; see Sustainability Report 2018, "Scope of the report" and Note 5.4, Group companies).
+In line with Swisscom's Annual Report and Sustainability Report 2019, the system boundaries for the greenhouse gas inventory are the fully consolidated companies in Switzerland (i.e. consolidated from a shareholding of 50% or higher; see Sustainability Report 2019, "Scope of the report" and Note 5.4, Group companies).
+Group companies domiciled abroad and investments in associates and joint ventures are not included in the scope.
+The investment in the Cinetrade Group is not included in the scope of the report.